Skip to content

 Development and Origins of the Sokoto™ Leather Process

-The Sokoto™ leather process was developed by Siegel Leather, drawing on historical documentation of tanning practices from the Sokoto region, where leatherworking traditions have been practiced for centuries.
+The Sokoto™ leather process was developed, introduced and popularized by Siegel Leather at the turn of the 21st century, drawing on historical documentation of tanning practices historically associated with the region, where leatherworking traditions have been practiced for centuries.

-The Sokoto region is historically recognized for vegetable?tanned goatskin with tight, durable grain structures, and this documentation informed Siegel Leather’s design of the Sokoto™ line.
+Historical documentation describes vegetable?tanned goatskin with tight, durable grain structures produced in the region, and these records informed Siegel Leather’s design of the Sokoto™ line.

 Bagaruwa in the Sokoto™ Process